 Why do I have to self-isolate?

-If you have potentially contracted Covid 19, then the science reveals that it takes up to 14 days for symptoms to appear.
+If you have potentially contracted Covid 19, then the science reveals that it takes up to 10 days for symptoms to appear.
 By self-isolating, you can reduce the chances of unknowingly passing on the virus before you show symptoms.
-It will also reduce the chances of a second wave in the UK and most importantly, help to protect your patients, friendly, family and wider community from contracting Covid 19.
+It will also reduce the spread of new variants from spreading and most importantly, help to protect your patients, friendly, family and wider community from contracting Covid 19.

 What should I do if I feel ill whilst travelling to the UK?